 Day 9: July 23: Beaune to Semur-en-Auxois

 Highlights: Beautiful traffic-free country roads, fortified town of Semur-en-AuxoisBurgundy Vineyards beautify this area, which has many quiet back roads through medieval villages built on a pink granite bluff.
-Semur-en-Auxois is near surrounded by River Armancon, also the start of 2007 Tour de France.
-Dinner on your own tonight.
+We pedal the small roads again before a short climb to the splendid medieval chateau de Chateauneuf where you can stop for a visit and enjoy a magnificient view of the countryside.
+There will not be many villages today along our route - simply the beauty of the green, flowery countryside before arriving in Semur en Auxois which is encircled by River Armancon and was the start of 2007 Tour de France.

 Day 10: July 24: Semur-en-Auxois to Auxerre